 Stellar streams are used to reconstruct the history of the MW, and to constrain dark matter properties of the MW, such as the mass and shape of the halo.
 In the halo, streams move on orbits similar to their progenitor.
 Modelling the streams (either as orbits or as more detailed stream models) constrains mass and shape of the halo in the region the modelled stream covers.

-Chenab is a very long stream over the Northern and Southern part of the sky.
+OC is a very long stream over the Northern and Southern part of the sky.
 Its progenitor is a dwarf galaxy that either has completely dissolved or has not been found yet.
-Due to the missing progenitor, it was named Orphan, which can be triggering for people.
+Due to the missing progenitor, it was named Orphan.
 Chenab was originally found in the Dark Energy Survey footprint as an individual stream but later confirmed to be a part of Orphan.
-Therefore, Orphan could/should be renamed to Chenab, and I will refer to it as such.
-In the Southern region, Chenab is significantly perturbed by the presence of the LMC and its direct effect on the Milky Way (see next paragraph), while it is less affected in the Northern part.
-Based on these results, we expect Chenab to be the stellar stream to show the most apparent effects of dark matter deformation.
+In the Southern region, the OC stream is significantly perturbed by the presence of the LMC and its direct effect on the Milky Way (see next paragraph), while it is less affected in the Northern part.
+Based on these results, we expect OC to be the stellar stream to show the most apparent effects of dark matter deformation.

 Why is the Milky Way dark matter halo deforming?